 Professor Frances (Fran) Baum AO has spent her professional life working to create healthy, equitable and sustainable societies.

-The public health social scientist is a past national president and life member of the Public Health Association of Australia and a member of numerous boards and committees, including the board of Cancer Council SA.
+The 68-year-old public health social scientist is a past national president and life member of the Public Health Association of Australia and a member of numerous boards and committees, including the board of Cancer Council SA.